-Following this ideology he created in 2005 Squidoo, which is a social network where users can share their recommendations or expertise on different topics.
-It would be difficult to visit any marketing related website without come across a mention to Seth’s ideas.
+Following this ideology, he created in 2005 Squidoo, which is a social network where users can share their recommendations or expertise on different topics.
+It would be difficult to visit any marketing-related website without coming across a mention of Seth’s ideas.

 He is also the co-founder of Yoyodyne, a pioneer online marketing company.
 Yoyodyne was sold to Yahoo! in 1998, and seth became a VP of Permission Marketing for the search company.

-In 2007 the National Republican Senatorial Committee named Malkin one of the best consersative bloggers on the country.
-A couple of years ago she also founded the Hot Air broadcast network, following on the success of her blog.
+In 2007 the National Republican Senatorial Committee named Malkin one of the best conservative bloggers in the country.
+A couple of years ago she also founded the Hot Air broadcast network, following the success of her blog.

-The Italian comedian and activist became famous by his political satire.
-Inside his television shows he would attack directly corrupted politicians and blow financial scandals open.
-He became so uncomfortable to politicians and business men alike that in the late 80s he was banished from television in Italy
+The Italian comedian and activist became famous for his political satire.
+Inside his television shows, he would attack directly corrupted politicians and blow financial scandals open.
+He became so uncomfortable to politicians and businessmen alike that in the late 80s he was banished from television in Italy

 The television ban did not silence Grillo, though.
 He continued to perform in theaters all over the country, and in 2003 he started the blog BeppeGrillo.it.
 The success was immediate, and today his blog is among the 10 most popular in the world according to Technorati.
 What does that mean in numbers?
 Well, his posts receive over 1,000 comments on average.

-Among other brilliant stunts, in 2005 he bought a full page of advertising on a national newspaper, and used it to ask for the regisnation of the governor of Bank of Italy (who was involved in several scandals).
+Among other brilliant stunts, in 2005 he bought a full page of advertising in a national newspaper and used it to ask for the resignation of the governor of the Bank of Italy (who was involved in several scandals).

-Capitalizing on a seemingly endless public appetite for celebrity gossip, Mario Armando Lavandeira Jr. started blogging under the pseudonym Perez Hilton (taking his nick-name from socialite and professional celebrity Paris Hilton).
+Capitalizing on a seemingly endless public appetite for celebrity gossip, Mario Armando Lavandeira Jr. started blogging under the pseudonym Perez Hilton (taking his nickname from socialite and professional celebrity of Hilton Hotels, Paris Hilton).
 Rocketing to fame in a matter of months, he soon launched PerezHilton.com, where he claims to receive upwards of eight million page views daily.

 Tila Tequila is the stage name for Tila Nguyen.
-First gaining popularity as a model for Playboy, Tequila was soon featured in other magazines such as Maxim and Stuff, and begun recording music and putting in appearances on reality shows including VH1’s Surviving Ted Nugent and Identity.
+First gaining popularity as a model for Playboy, Tequila was soon featured in other magazines such as Maxim and Stuff and began recording music and putting in appearances on reality shows including VH1’s Surviving Ted Nugent and Identity.
 On Identity, she claimed to have over one million MySpace friends.